 You want everything agents and publishers read in your proposal to sound fresh (a good reason to ensure differences in your query letter and the opening of your proposal as well).
 You also want to be sure that if you submit a chapter than can stand on its own.
 If your chapter includes medical jargon that is addressed in an earlier chapter, you’ll–at the very least–need to include a note that tells us what information readers will already have.

-Given the above caveats, I’d use these questions for making a decision in a how-to or self-help book:
+Given the above caveats, I’d use these questions for deciding on your book proposal sample chapters for a how-to or self-help book:

-- What chapters offer the most ground-breaking information?
+- Which chapters offer the most ground-breaking information?

-- What chapters have particularly compelling anecdotes, examples, statistics or stories?
+- Which chapters have particularly compelling anecdotes, examples, statistics or stories?

-- What chapters are the best written? (if you’ve already written the book)
+- How about the best written chapter(s)? (if you’ve already written the book)

 - What chapter(s) will be easiest to write? (if you haven’t written any yet)

-- What chapters answer my audience’s most pressing and common questions and help them the most?
+- Which chapters answer my audience’s most pressing and common questions and help them the most?

 If you’re writing a memoir, find the chapters that are most compelling, dramatic or suspenseful.
 What makes your memoir different?
 Any quirkiness or unique hooks?
 Definitely include chapters that capitalize on this.
 Note: with a memoir, you’ll need 50 pages as a sample and many agents/editors will want to see the whole book after that–so make sure you are ready.